Majority voting is not good for heaven or hell, with mirrored performance: Introduction

 The question under consideration is: ``How effective is majority voting compared to the simplest decision-making rules (such as unconditional acceptance or rejection) in the environments of various favorability?''

-Lemma~\ref{l:lg} below shows that under some conditions and any generator $\GenProp$ with mean $\mu>0$, the expected capital gain of any agent exceeds that under generator $-\GenProp$ by~$\mu.$ In Theorem~\ref{t:IndGroupOppos} and Remark~\ref{r:extend}, this result is applied to voting bodies consisting of individualists and group members.
-Theorem~\ref{t:lg}, an easy consequence of the previous one, states that the same difference of $\mu$ holds for generators $\GenProp^\mu$ with mean $\mu$ and $\GenProp^{-\xz\mu}=\GenProp^\mu-2\mu,$ provided that $\GenProp^\mu$ is symmetric about~$\mu.$ In Section~\ref{s:Dis} we introduce the concept of expected relative capital gain (ERCG) and show that under the conditions of Theorem~\ref{t:lg}, the ERCG of any agent is an even function of $\mu,$ i.e., $\mbox{ERCG}(-\mu)=\mbox{ERCG}(\mu)$ for any~$\mu$.
-This allows us to conclude that the pit of loses paradox extends to favorable environments, and the performance of the symmetric majority rule is symmetric about~$0$.
-This is why ``majority voting is not good for heaven or hell, with mirrored performance'' (see Section~\ref{s:Dis}).
+Lemma~\ref{l:lg} below shows that, under \aG{certain} conditions and for a\x{any} generator $\GenProp$ with mean $\mu>0$, the expected capital gain of any agent exceeds that under the generator $-\GenProp$ \aG{exactly} by~$\mu.$ In Corollary~\ref{c:IndGroupOppos}, this result is applied to voting bodies \aG{formed by} individualists, group members\aG{, and the symmetrized majority rule}.
+Corollary~\ref{c:lg2} states that, \aG{for any location-scale family of gain generators $\Gg^\mu=\Gg^0+\,\mu,\,\mu\in\R,$ with symmetric $\Gg^0,$ the same difference of $\mu$ holds for the elements $\GenProp^\mu$ and $\GenProp^{-\xz\mu}$.}

+\aG{Corollaries~\ref{c:IndGroupOppos} and~\ref{c:lg2} are special cases of Theorem~\ref{t:IndGroupOppos} and Corollary~\ref{c:lg1}, which apply to voting bodies formed by agents with complementary strategies and a complementary social decision rule and to all antisymmetric voting bodies, respectively.} \aG{According to Corollary~\ref{c:sym}, for location-scale families of gain generators with symmetric distributions and antisymmetric voting bodies, the performance of a social decision rule\x{ with respect to any agent,} relative to the baseline rule is an even function of~$\mu.$ The baseline rule accepts all proposals in favorable environments and rejects them in unfavorable ones.

+Thus, in the case of complementary voter strategies, the performance of the symmetrized majority rule is symmetric about~$\mu\!=\!0$.
+Thereby, the pit of loses paradox extends to favorable environments; in other words,} ``majority voting is not good for heaven or hell, with mirrored performance''. \aG{Finally, we consider the optimal threshold rule and show\x{ (Corollary~\ref{c:t-sym})} that its performance in individualistic societies also exhibits mirror symmetry.} \enlargethispage{1\baselineskip}

 Thus, this study contributes to the literature on the peculiarities and limitations of majority voting \aB{(see, e.g., \cite{Tullock59,Black98,Nurmi99,Alon02,Saari18,NitzanNitzan24}).} More specifically, it identifies some of such limitations in the context of varying favorability of the environment, \aB{which is the hallmark of research} within the ViSE model.